Little Saints Christian School

 The health of your child is of major importance to us.
 Each day children wash their hands after any “messy” craft project.
 More importantly, they are instructed at the beginning of the school year and reminded regularly on the proper technique of washing hands with soap and rinsing and drying hands.
-This is done after each trip to the bathroom and prior to snack time daily.
+This is done after each trip to the bathroom and prior to snack and lunch time daily.
 These activities are monitored by staff on a regular basis.

 No child will be permitted to attend school with any type of contagious illness.
 This is for the well being of all children.
-If your child is already at school, he/she will be sent home if symptoms of illness occur.
+If your child is already at school, they will be sent home if symptoms of illness occur.
 Our procedure is to call the parent first.
 If you cannot be reached, we will call the emergency number you have given.
 Your child will be isolated until he/she is picked up.
 No child may remain in isolation longer than 30 minutes.

 A child who has been ill should not return to class until a normal temperature (without the aid of medication) is maintained and no signs of illness are observed for 24 hours.
 Please do not request that your child be removed from playground activities due to illness.
 A child too ill for playground activities should not be in school (exceptions include injuries – casts, crutches, etc).

 Even with continuous hand-washing and trying to keep children home when they display signs of illness – it is still important to regularly clean/sanitize toys, equipment, and facilities.
 In most cases Little Saints adheres to recommendations as outlined by NAEYC (the National Association for Educating Youth and Children).
 This organization has the most stringent standards when it comes to establishing accreditation for programs.
 Our staff believes that cleanliness is so important that we are adapting these standards at Little Saints.
-These cleaning routines are posted near the storage closet and in the Director’s Office.

 FIRST AID will be rendered by the teacher or director for MINOR cuts, scrapes, or injuries.
 By law, no medication or ointment may be applied to a child.
 Therefore, any injury needing more than a cool cloth, a band-aid, or a kiss will result in a call to the parent.
 If emergency care is required, 911 will be called and your child will be transported to the closest hospital.